Another Book of Nothing Chapters 20 - 24:

 ... and without thought, therefore - I am not!

-Seriously, is it possible to have any kind of picture, image or concept of one's self – without thought?
-And yet a self is there.
-Even entertaining the possibility of thoughtlessness is another thought!
-Yet for all the thoughts and multitude of perceptions that continually occupy our minds, creating what we habitually believe to be our ‘self’, there must be something that is not a thought but which is single, unmoving and constant for there to be any basis of relativity between one thing and another or for us to be aware of anything at all – just as an otherwise empty screen is needed to display pictures and their movement.
+Seriously, is it possible to have any kind of picture, image or concept of one's self without thought?
+Even the basic experience of the senses involves a seemingly simultaneous cognition, evaluation and labelling in the mind.
+Nevertheless, a 'self' always seems to be there, and even entertaining the possibility of thoughtlessness is more evidence of its thinking!
+Yet for all the thoughts and multitude of perceptions that continually occupy our minds, creating what we habitually believe to be our self, there must be something that is not a thought or perception itself but which in being single, unmoving and constant provides a basis for the sense of relativity, comparison and contrast that enables us to be aware of anything at all, including thoughts themselves - just as stillness is needed to ascertain movement, silence for sound, and so on.

-Absolute nothing or emptiness is that one and only single thing!
-There is only one kind of nothing; it is unique.
-It is the only singularity there is, having no divisions or dimensions or relation to anything else - no multiplicity at all.
+Absolute nothing or emptiness, or in human terms, that pure, unadulterated consciousness and its utterly clear and lucid shining through the open window as awareness is that one and only single thing!
+There is only one kind of nothing and in this it is unique, being the only singularity there is, having no divisions or dimensions or relation to anything else - no multiplicity at all.
 In fact it is neither one nor many.
-And yet for us, nothing only exists as a concept within the realm of something, in other words, another kind of something!
+And yet the irony is that despite being the substratum and source of reality of our whole existence, for us in this magical realm of relativity where the limit of our understanding is bound within the duality of subject and object, the actuality of absolute nothing or emptiness can only exist as an intellectual concept within the realm of something, in other words, as another kind of something!

-So it looks like this: the something and nothing that together make up our world, the infinite variety of things and the emptiness in which they float and are perceived - the invisible self and the objects of its perception - are mutually dependent on each other for their existence.
-Neither exists without the other like water and wetness.
+So as far as we're concerned, it looks like this: the something and nothing that together make up our world, the infinite variety of things and the emptiness in which they float and are perceived - the invisible self and the objects of its perception - are mutually dependent on each other for their existence and are, in fact, of one ineffable essence whereby neither 'exists' without the other like water and wetness.

-It seems reasonable to suggest that ‘one’ cannot be seen to be until there are ‘two’ and a relationship thus exists, and that creation is therefore a process of ‘two by two’.
-The ‘two’ items, for our purposes are the concepts of one and zero, or something and nothing - a simple code well known to the digitally minded!
+It seems reasonable to suggest that ‘one’ cannot be 'seen' to be until there are ‘two’ and a relationship thus exists, and that creation is therefore a process of ‘two by two’.
+The ‘two’ items, for our purposes are the concepts of one and zero, or something and nothing or emptiness - a simple code well known to the digitally minded.
 They appear to come into being simultaneously and through the relativity of their combined existence create a third identity and so on, being capable of infinite combinations involving space and time.
-This primal duality sets the scene for the whole interplay of opposites that make up the conditions in which we live.
+This primal duality sets the scene for the whole interplay of opposites and interdependencies that make up the conditions in which we live.
 Without light and dark, there can be no picture.
-It also means that there is nothing in the whole of creation that has any inherent existence in itself.
-A wooden table, for instance, quite apart from depending on and place in which to exist such as a room and a floor, is made by a human being who needs air and food etc., tools, wood from a tree, etc etc. ad infinitum.
-In other words, everything is dependent for its existence, in the final analysis, on everything else.
-In Buddhism, this is referred to as the interdependence of phenomena.
+It also means that there is nothing in the whole of creation that has any inherent existence in itself alone and therefore nothing that has any abiding reality.
+A wooden table, for instance, quite apart from depending on a place in which to exist such as a room and a floor, is made by a human being who needs air and food etc., tools, wood from a tree, sunlight and water, and so on ad infinitum.
+In Buddhism, this is referred to as the interdependence of all phenomena.
+In other words, while continuously subject to change, everything is dependent for its existence, in the final analysis, on everything else and the absence of any permanent, unchanging reality in any one thing implies the negation of reality in all.
+In this sense, since everything is empty of any intrinsic reality of its own, all that 'is' is in fact emptiness.

 Knowing the relativity of all,